-Bathroom Window Treatments: Top Options For Your ‘Me’ Space
+Bathroom Window Treatments: Top Ideas For Your ‘Me’ Space

 Bathrooms are perhaps the most utility-oriented rooms of a house – the most maintained yet often also the least styled.
 But whether you consider them a purely functional space to conduct a daily ritual or a relatively more beloved “me space” – privacy here is key – thereby making bathroom window treatments one of the most important decisions you’ll make while planning your very own rejuvenating retreat.

-To this end, Spiffy Spools is at your disposal with tips to dress up bathroom windows, a wide range of curated collections, multiple dressing options, and suitable assistance from our expert stylists.
+To this end, Spiffy Spools is at your disposal with ideas and tips to dress up bathroom windows, even those tricky windows of a small bathroom, a wide range of curated collections, multiple dressing options, and suitable assistance from our expert stylists.

 Bathroom window treatments can range from functionally efficient cellular blinds to fancifully gliding puddled drapes.
 Your choice should factor in your functional priorities, aesthetic vision, decor style, and the features of your bathroom.
 It’s a tough row to hoe, therefore this blog aims to help you to master the balance between form and function while you shop here for your bathroom window treatments.

 TOP FACTORS TO CONSIDER FOR BATHROOM WINDOW TREATMENTS

 Bathrooms are where you begin the day and end it, where you are ‘you’ without pretense or regret, where you escape with an uncluttered, unfettered mind, and where many an internal battle is won with a bubble and a splash!
 Working your personal spa to its nano details is, therefore, well worth the toil but easier said than done.